Unknown tragedies: fire on K-19

 1) My grandfather survived after the first accident !!!

-If someone knows the survivors of that accident, write here, their standstill accident left 4 people alive !!!
+If anyone knows of any other survivors of that accident, please write here.
+There are 4 people left alive from that accident!!!

 2) According to open documents and inquiries to Murmansk, there was no grandfather on K-19, just like an accident !!